Gruntfuggly/format-modified/README.md

 `format-modified.debug`

 Enable this to create an output channel showing information for debugging purposes.
+To open the output channel, select **Output** from the **View** menu and then choose **Format Modified** from the drop down.

 `format-modified.executable`